 ‘Eaw fot speyk reet’ (he ought to speak properly) –

-So I studied and worked in film and tv in Manchester (United before you ask) then left to concentrate on my own photography buisness which led to a jump over the sea to Belfast in 2012!
+I studied and worked in film and TV in Manchester (United before you ask) then left to concentrate on my own photography buisness which, being a fan of adventure, led to a jump over the sea to Belfast in 2012!

 What first got me behind the camera?
 Well a complete phobia of posing in front of it.
 And it is this aversion towards forced smiles and awkward poses that has developed the approach I bring to photography today.
+Keeing it natural, fun and being forever yourself!
 I spend most if my life taking pictures BUT when not hiding behind the lens I listen to music…lots and lots of music.

 Ahl si thi – (see you soon)